 The Feltham Group was established in 1972 and has almost 50 years' experience in delivering quality projects.
 Based in Newbury, Berkshire, the Group now employs over 100 direct staff as well as trusted contractors and professionals.

-Feltham Properties is responsible for the acquisition, development and asset management activity within The Group.
+Feltham Properties is responsible for the Site Promotion, Land acquisition, development and asset management activity within The Group.

-Feltham Properties was incorporated in 2013 to engage directly in development oportunities of all shapes and sizes.
+Feltham Properties was incorporated in 2013 to engage directly in development opportunities of all shapes and sizes.
 All Feltham Properties developments are built by our specialist in-house team at Feltham Construction.

 Feltham Properties engage in opportunities throughout the Thames Valley and beyond.
 Our expertise in planning, design, development, construction, investment & asset management - and also our ability to partner with external consultants and housing providers - all add to our capacity to develop excellence.

 Feltham Construction is a reputable, regional construction company based in the Thames Valley with clients throughout the southern and home counties.

 Working across a diverse range of sectors, from small, individual developments right through to major design and build contracts, we specialise in delivering quality projects.
 Our reputation is built on combining first-class service with quality workmanship and we pride ourselves in achieving the very highest levels of customer satisfaction

 Feltham Company Accreditations

 Safe Contractor Approved